LedgerHQ/app-boilerplate/README.md

-# Ledger Boilerplate Application
+# Ledger Thibault Application

-This is a boilerplate application which can be forked to start a new project for the Ledger Nano S/X.
+This is a Thibault application which can be forked to start a new project for the Ledger Nano S/X.

 ## Prerequisite